Federal Protective Service

 The TBM implementation team benefited from the strong sponsorship of both Maria Roat, SBA’s CIO and program champion, and Tim Gribben, SBA’s former CFO.
 These executive leaders worked diligently to inform other key SBA stakeholders about the value and benefits of TBM, ensuring this project’s success.
 Both share the vision of “running IT like a business”; gaining insights to differentiate what it costs to “run” versus “change” the SBA business.

-To attain the vision, the TBM implementation team designed and deployed a CostPerform solution that connects plan, budget, and actual data across the TBM taxonomy.
+To attain the vision, the TBM implementation team designed and deployed a CostPerform solution that connects plan, budget, and actual data across the Technology Business Management taxonomy.
 But the SBA is not only looking at the past or present, they specifically want to extend the TBM outcomes to the future state of the business.
 Using forecasting methods to determine expected future performance and cost is a desired and achievable outcome.
 The flexibility of CostPerform allows the SBA to incorporate mission goals and expand its models beyond TBM baselines.

 "CostPerform allows us to comply with OMB directives, and gives us the flexibility and information we need to optimize IT spending across the agency."